electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 The wheel widths on the front and rear axles will differ significantly to accommodate the rear-focused weight distribution – for more grip and driving dynamics.
 In addition, wheel sizes of up to 22 inches will provide further performance potential.

-The Audi Drive Select is combined with the air suspension in the all-electric Q6, but may also be combined with the steel suspension.
-The system reacts to the condition of the road but also to the speed, longitudinal and lateral acceleration, accelerator pedal modulation, steering behaviour, and the position level of the car.
+The Audi Drive Select is combined with the air suspension in the all-electric Q6 but may also be combined with the steel suspension.
+The system reacts to the condition of the road but also the speed, longitudinal and lateral acceleration, accelerator pedal modulation, steering behavior, and the position level of the car.

-The Q6 e-tron have a completely revised double wishbone axle with detached strut level at the front.
-Its kinematics and elastokinematics enable improved responsiveness, steering precision and straight-line driving.
-The multi-link axle at the rear is connected to the body via an elastically mounted sub-frame, while the rear electric drive unit is fastened directly to the structure at four points – a special feature of the Performance styling at the rear.
-This has a positive effect on the driving dynamics with precise wheel guidance and high transverse rigidity, and on the NVH behaviour (NVH = Noise, Vibration, Harshness).
+The Q6 e-tron has a completely revised double wishbone axle with a detached strut level at the front.
+Its kinematics and elastokinematics enable improved responsiveness, steering precision, and straight-line driving.
+In addition, the multi-link axle at the rear is connected to the body via an elastically mounted sub-frame, while the rear electric drive unit is fastened directly to the structure at four points – a special feature of the Performance styling at the rear.
+This design positively affects the driving dynamics with precise wheel guidance, high transverse rigidity, and NVH behavior (NVH = Noise, Vibration, Harshness).

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/bev-platforms/ppe/drivetrain2.jpg">